 Porcella & The Mallorquina Black Pig

-Porcella is whole suckling pig.
+Porcella is a whole suckling pig.
 Also called lechon.
 The local fatty black pigs work well in this dish that has spread all around the world – though it’s hard to trace the origin of the first porcella.

 Technically Sopas Mallorquinas is a soup.
 But the key method with making this is they mix bread into the pan which soaks up the liquid and makes a denser, slightly soupy mix.
 Seasonal veg and perhaps some botifarron are diced small and it’s all mixed together to make some warming, salty comfort food.